 A note from Howard Gardner:

 Almost every day, I receive questions about multiple intelligences theory.
 Some of the questions concern the theory itself, though many more deal with recommended practices or with questionable applications.
 The questions come from professors, teachers, parents, college students, high school students, and elementary school students; they emanate from many states and many lands.
-The questions used to arrive primarily by letter and phone; now, of course, they arrive as well by FAX and by e-mail.
+The questions used to arrive primarily by letter and phone; now, of course, they arrive as well by e-mail.
 And whenever I speak publicly about the theory, whether in person or on radio or television, a new set of questions greets me upon my return to the office.

 - Howard Gardner

 For ease, we have provided Dr. Gardner’s FAQ responses as a PDF document below.
 Be reminded that you can use the Find feature in Adobe Acrobat Reader to locate a specific word or term in this extensive document.

 Dr. Gardner’s Responses to Frequently Asked Questions (PDF)